 - Paid sick leave

-Although there is talk of the RRP being replenished now that the initial funds have been depleted, we do know that there are currently more restaurants desperately in need of aid.
+Although there is talk of the RRF being replenished, we do know that there are currently more restaurants desperately in need of aid.
 So, what should these restaurants do now that no more government aid is available?
 We suggest applying for a business cash advance through a trustworthy provider, such as Quikstone Capital Solutions.

 Do you have merchants who did not apply in time or have not received confirmation of funding from the SBA?
 Quikstone can help them with fast funding for all their business needs: hiring more staff (which is critical right now), purchasing inventory, creating outdoor seating, or buying your equipment.